-445 Theory of Action, R. Martin.
+- 445 Theory of Action, R. Martin.
 Prerequisite: Any Core Class or permission of instructor.

-An investigation of the nature of action, seeking criteria for individuating, describing, and explaining actions.
-Subjects may include: causation and action and the roles of volitions, intentions, motives, and reasons; responsibility for actions, and the concept of free actions.
+(Exclusionary to 453). - An investigation of the nature of action, seeking criteria for individuating, describing, and explaining actions.
+Subjects may include: causation and action and the roles of volitions, intentions, motives, and reasons; responsibility for actions, and the concept of free actions. - 446 Mind and Brain, R.P.
+Puccetti.

-An interdisciplinary approach, combining philosophical analysis and neuroscientific data, to current controversies about the relation between brain function and conscious experience such as
+An interdisciplinary approach, combining philosophical analysis and neuroscientific data, to current controversies about the relation between brain function and conscious experience such as why consciousness evolved and how it is organized in the normal human brain.

-47 Utilitarianism, Classical Liberalism, and Democracy, (half-year).
+447 Utilitarianism, Classical Liberalism, and Democracy, (half-year).
 D. Braybrooke.
-Prerequisite: Normally, classes in philosophy or political science or economics: consult instructor.
+Prerequisite: Normally, classes in philosophy or political science or economics; consult instructor.

-335 & 337 Ancient Philosophy, (half-year classes).
-S.A.M.
-Burns.
-Prerequisite: Any Seminar in Philosophy, Politics, and Economics) The study of two beliefs characteristic of classical liberalism: that good government is strictly limited government, and that there is no Nandard for social policy beyond the combination of personal preferences.
-Cross-listed with conomics and political science.
+(Seminar in Philosophy, Politics, and Economics) The study of two beliefs characteristic of classical liberalism: that good government is strictly limited government, and that there is no standard for social policy beyond the combination of personal preferences.
+Cross-listed with economics and political science.

-Social Choice Theory, (half-year).
+448 Social Choice Theory, (half-year).
 D. Braybrooke.
 Prerequisite: See 447.

-minar in Philosophy, Politics, and Economics) Arrow's theorem brings together the theory of oting and welfare economics, seemingly leading both (and the theory of democracy as well) to This class will consider how to cope with the problem.
-Cross-listed with economics and
+(Seminar in Philosophy, Politics, and Economics) Arrow's theorem brings together the theory of voting and welfare economics, seemingly leading both (and the theory of democracy as well) to ruin.
+This class will consider how to cope with the problem.

-40 The Logic of Questions, Policy Analysis, and Issue Processing, (half-year), D.

-Seminar in Philosophy, Politics, and Economics) With the help of the logic of norms and the of questions, this class considers how political systems process issues and transform them for better or worse) during processing.
 Cross-listed with economics and political science.

+449 The Logic of Questions, Policy Analysis, and Issue Processing, (half-year), D. Braybrooke.
+Prerequisite: See 447.

+(Seminar in Philosophy, Politics, and Economics) With the help of the logic of norms and the logic of questions, this class considers how political systems process issues and transform them (for better or worse) during processing.
+Cross-listed with economics and political science.

 451 Topics in the Philosophy of Language, T. Tomkow.
-Prerequisite: 330 or permission of
+Prerequisite: 330 or permission of instructor